rexposadas/art/README.md

-Art is an CLI which makes it easy to generated 2D art in Go.
+Art is a CLI which makes it easy to generated 2D art in Go.

 # Quick start